-1. Dragging Fill Handle Icon to Copy a Formula with Changing Cell References
+1. Dragging Fill Handle Icon to Copy a Formula in Excel with Changing Cell References

 Suppose a company has decided to increase 10% salary of its five specific employees and here you’re seeing the chart with employees’ names along with their current salaries.